fyrkov/refcards/linux.md

 Finds file which name begins with *"Chapter"*, `-iname` = case insensitive:\
 `find /usr -iname "Chapter*" -type f`

+Finds folder and suppress all errors when not root:\
+`find / -iname "Chapter" -type d 2> /dev/null`

 How do I remove files as a result of the find command?\
 `find -iname "<file>*" -delete`